 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-Fudan University offers a variety of courses taught in English in the areas of business, economics, sociology, philosophy, and political science.
+Fudan University offers courses taught in English in business, economics, sociology, philosophy, and political science.
 Many courses focus on case studies using practices found in China.
-Classes may include research projects, guest speakers, and fieldtrips to expose students to how business is conducted in this important economic center.
+Classes may include research projects, group projects, guest speakers, and fieldtrips to expose students to how business is conducted in this important economic center.